“As the air to a bird or the sea to a fish, so is the Internet to the ads” – William Blake if he lived in 2024.

 The stealthy method implies using promoted listings.
 The label “sponsored” or “promoted” doesn’t stand out to the extent it would in a different website type.
 Their effectiveness is beyond doubt; eBay states that promoted listings could generate more clicks than organic website placements.

-Regular banners work too, but remember what we’ve told you about animated ads?
+Regular banner ad placements work, too, but remember what we’ve told you about animated ads?
 They drive more revenue and attract more attention.
 Rich media ads can be served easily and are a great choice for e-commerce stores.

 An extra bonus: in eCommerce, the most profitable ad placement strategy is rotating creatives while the user lingers on the same page exploring the product.